Joanna Ciemińska

 Biography

-Joanna Ciemińska holds a B.A. and M.A. from both History of Art and French Philology (University of Warsaw) and is currently a PhD candidate in History of Art at UNL.
+Joanna Ciemińska holds a B.A. and M.A. from both History of Art and French Philology (University of Warsaw) and is currently a PhD candidate in History of Art at NOVA FCSH.
 Her doctoral track is part of the European Training Network PALAMUSTO, funded by the EU Horizon 2020 Research and Innovation Programme.
 It aims to study the socio-architectural history of early modern palaces and court residences, focusing on the phenomena of cultural exchange in a European comparative perspective, as well as to establish the best practices for managing the present-day palaces-museums.
-Within the project, Joanna’s interests are centred on collecting, consumption and spaces of display; she is currently writing a dissertation on the practices of collecting and displaying Asian porcelain and lacquer in early modern courtly spaces across Europe.
-In 2021 she was a visiting researcher at Utrecht University and Complutense University in Madrid and in 2022 she completed a professional secondment at Parques de Sintra – Monte da Lua.
-As of recently, Joanna’s research has also focused on the practices of gift-giving of non-European goods in 16th and early 17th centuries; she is currently quantitatively analysing the gift-giving patterns of the members of the House of Habsburg through the use of digital tools, such as ArcGIS and Gephi.
-In her work in the field of literary studies she translated and prepared a critical edition of French 17th– and 18th-century texts (from abbé de Choisy, Jean-Jacques Rousseau, marquis de Sade and Senancour), as part of a project on the figures of difference in French literature, conducted by the Institute of French Philology of the University of Warsaw (to be published in 2023).
-Her other research interests include heritage interpretation and curating heritage institutions, contemporary methodologies in the humanities, early modern iconography and printing, 18th-century book illustration and sensory studies in historical research.
+Within the project, Joanna’s interests are centred on collecting, consumption and spaces of display; she is currently writing a dissertation on the social and spatial history of collecting Asian porcelain in early modern palaces across Europe.
+In 2021 she was a visiting researcher at Utrecht University and at Complutense University in Madrid; she completed a professional secondment at Parques de Sintra – Monte da Lua in 2022 and was also a fellow in Herzog Ernst Fellowship at Gotha Research Centre of the University of Erfurt in 2023.
+Apart from court studies and the history of consumption, her other research interests include heritage interpretation and curating heritage institutions, contemporary methodologies in the humanities, early modern iconography, practices of gift giving in the world of courts and sensory studies in historical research.

 (data supplied by the researcher)